wiredhikari/prefix_on_riscv/docs/porting.md

 Declare the profile in profiles.desc as exp for now.

 ## Add Symlink
 After creating a profile, add the symlink to the new profile in `bootstrap-prefix.sh` script.

-##
+You can refer to [riscv](https://github.com/gentoo/prefix/blob/master/scripts/bootstrap-prefix.sh#L426) symlink in the script.

 ## Start commiting KEYWORDS

 Now that you have a working prefix, start to test and keyword packages.
 You can start by keywording packages